CryptvJet/Binary-Pulse-Game/README.md

 ## Local Development Setup

-The project uses both Node.js and Python.
-Install recent versions of each:
+The project uses Node.js for testing and optional local servers.
+Install a recent version:

 - **Node.js**: version 18 or later
-- **Python**: version 3.10 or later

 ### Installation